-Opilians and of plantack and Ceilings Visually inspected from floor level.
-Cellings are of plasterboard.
-Ceilings are of plasterboard.

-Internal walls Visually inspected from floor level.
+Ceilings Visually inspected from floor level.
+Ceilings are generally of original lath and plaster with some coving.
+The ceiling in the kitchen seems to have been relined in plasterboard. - Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal partitions are partly of hard plastered blockwork and partly of plasterboard lined stud frame.
+Internal partitions are generally of hard plastered brick/block work or similar.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted

+"head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Floors are mostly of suspended timber plus a few concrete sections were noted.
-Firm or loose floor coverings were in place throughout the property at the time of visit.
-10 Persita Perl Contant Provide
+Floors are mostly of suspended timber.

+The kitchen has a concrete floor.

+The property had mixed firmly fitted and loose floor coverings at the time of visit plus there were some bare floorboards.

-Floors including sub floors No access was gained to any sub floor space.
+No access was gained to any sub floor space.

+There is a flat below.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of mixed timber flush panel or glazed panel type.
-There is an open tread timber stair between the two levels.
-The kitchen fittings comprise floor and wall mounted units including a stainless steel sink.
+Internal doors are, mostly, of original timber panel style.
+At the top of the landing there is a timber frame glazed panel door and side window.
+There is a PVC cupola over the landing ceiling.
+The internal stair is in concrete and had a fitted carpet at the time of visit.
+The kitchen fittings comprise modern floor and wall mounted units including a white ceramic sink and a gas hob.